Brick Community Stadium: Surroundings

 The stadium's surroundings are mostly urban, as it is located in the north of Wigan's Robin Park retail complex in the western suburb of Newtown, on the south bank of the River Douglas, west of the Miry Lane industrial estate.
 The stadium's car parks are situated around the canal, and can hold up to 2,500 cars.

 The main road serving the complex is the A49, running east-bound from the M6 motorway, junction 26, 750 m south of the stadium.
 Both of the Wigan railway stations, Wigan Wallgate and Wigan North Western lie 1.3–1.6 km east of the stadium.

+Robin Park Arena and Sports Centre

+Robin Park Arena and Sports Centre consists of two facilities; Robin Park Arena, an outdoor football/rugby and athletics stadium, and Robin Park Sports Centre, an indoor multi-sports facility.

 Robin Park Arena

-Next to the stadium's South Stand lies the Robin Park Arena, which is operated by Wigan Warriors and is capable of seating around 1,200 spectators.
+Located adjacent to the Brick Community Stadium's South Stand lies the Robin Park Arena, which is operated by Wigan Warriors and has a seating capacity of 1,000 spectators.
 The arena is mainly used as the indoor and outdoor training ground for Wigan Warriors and also athletics.
 It also houses Wigan Warriors club shop, selling merchandise.
+The ground hosted the club's women's fixtures until their move to Edge Hall Road in 2026.

-It was formerly used as functions for: North West Counties Football League side Wigan Robin Park, and Wigan Athletic Reserves.
-Wigan Warriors' former training base was at Edge Hall Road.
-Robin Park Sports Centre is situated directly opposite the Stadium and Arena.
+The ground was formerly used as a home venue for North West Counties Football League side Wigan Robin Park, and Wigan Athletic Reserves.

+In May 2026, the ground hosted an RFL 1895 Cup quarter-final between Widnes Vikings and Newcastle Thunder.

+Robin Park Sports Centre

+Located across the road from the Brick Community Stadium, The Robin Park Sports Centre is home to Wigan Warriors Wheelchair team and has hosted the 2024 wheelchair rugby league European Club Challenge, in addition to a 2024 international between England and France.
+The arena hosted the 2026 Wheelchair Challenge Cup final.